A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Introduction

-At this point we have all the ingredients to prove Conjecture \ref{Conj1}, but we will actually prove a little bit more.
-We can work with arbitrary level away from $p$ to transfer certain cuspidal automorphic representations $\pi$ of $\gsp_4$ to $G$, which is a geometric incarnation of the Jacquet-Langlands correspondence.
+Algebraic modular forms for $G$ are basically functions on this finite set and the Picard-Lefschetz formula gives us a map from the space of these algebraic modular forms to the middle cohomology of $X_{\overline{\qqq}_p}$.
+This map has an interpretation in terms of the action of the inertia group and our first result concerns this action. \begin{restatable}{mainThm}{WMtheorem} Let $X/\qqq_p$ be the Siegel threefold of neat level $U=U^p K(p)$ and let $\mathbb{V}$ be an automorphic local system of $L$-vector spaces where $L/\qqq_\ell$ is a finite extension ($\ell \not=p)$ of sufficiently regular weight.
+Then the weight-monodromy conjecture holds for $H^3_{!}(X_{\overline{\qqq}_p}, \mathbb{V})$. \end{restatable} \begin{Rem} The result, without restrictions on the weight or level, also follows from Arthur's classification of automorphic forms on $\gsp_4$ together with results on weight-monodromy for $\operatorname{GL}_4$ by Caraiani \cites{Caraiani}.
+The point of the theorem is to give a geometric proof, using the cohomological vanishing theorems of \cites{LanSuhII}.
+In fact we will need an integral refinement of the theorem for our level-lowering result, which does not follow from automorphic considerations. \end{Rem} \begin{Rem} When $X$ is a non-compact Shimura variety of Hodge type, with minimal compactification $j:X \xhookrightarrow{} X^{\ast}$, one expects the weight-monodromy conjecture to hold for $H^{\bullet}(X^{\ast}, j_{! \ast} \mathbb{V})$.
+Indeed, it follows from the usual weight-monodromy conjecture for smooth projective varieties, see Appendix \ref{Appendix:A}.
+In general the inner cohomology $H_{!}^{\bullet}(X,\mathbb{V})$ is only a sub-quotient of $H^{\bullet}(X^{\ast}, j_{! \ast} \mathbb{V})$ and it is unclear to the author if one should expect that the weight-monodromy conjecture holds for it.
+However when $X$ is a Siegel threefold, the inner cohomology $H_{!}^{\bullet}(X,\mathbb{V})$ is a direct summand of $H^{\bullet}(X^{\ast}, j_{! \ast} \mathbb{V})$, because it is equal to the cuspidal cohomology. \end{Rem} At this point we have all the ingredients to prove Conjecture \ref{Conj1}, but we will actually prove more.
+We can work with arbitrary level away from $p$ to transfer certain cuspidal automorphic representations $\pi$ of $\gsp_4$ to $G$, which is a geometric incarnation of the Jacquet-Langlands correspondence between $G$ and $\gsp_4$.
 We will state a short version of our main theorem below, see Theorem \ref{JLtheorem2} for a more general statement. \begin{restatable}{mainThm}{JLtheorem} \begin{enumerate}[label=(\arabic*)] \item Let $\pi$ be a non-endoscopic cohomological cuspidal automorphic representation of $\gsp_4$ such that $\pi_{\infty}$ is in the discrete series and such that $\pi_p$ is ramified and $K(p)$-spherical.
 Then there is a cuspidal automorphic representation $\sigma$ of $G$ such that $\pi_v \cong \sigma_v$ for finite places $v \not=p$, such that $\sigma_p$ is $K_2(p)$-spherical and with $\sigma_{\infty}$ determined by $\pi_{\infty}$.
 Moreover, $\sigma$ occurs with multiplicity one in the cuspidal spectrum of $G$.

 \item Let $k \ge 0, j \ge 3$ and let $N$ be a squarefree integer with $p \mid N$, then there is an injective map

 equivariant for the prime-to-$p$ Hecke operators, which proves Conjecture \ref{Conj1}. \end{enumerate} \end{restatable} \begin{Rem} Sorensen constructs a Jacquet-Langlands transfer in \cite{SorensenRaising} using the stable trace formula.
 However he has to assume that there is a certain auxiliary prime $q \not=p$ where $\sigma_q$ is ramified enough, which is never satisfied for paramodular forms of squarefree level.
 Moreover, while I was writing up this paper, Weissauer and R\"osner informed me that they can construct a general Jacquet-Langlands correspondence between $\gsp_4$ and its inner forms, also using trace formula methods, see their forthcoming article \cite{WeissauerRoesner}. \end{Rem} \begin{Rem} Ibukiyama gives a conjectural characterisation of the image of $\varphi$ when $N=p$.
 We will give a different characterisation of its image in Theorem \ref{JLtheorem2}, which is probably easier to verify in practice.
 We will also discuss the image of the map $\pi \mapsto \sigma$ in Theorem \ref{JLtheorem2}. \end{Rem}